tos-kamiya/d2vg/README.md

 Normalize distributed representations of documents into unit vectors when calculating similarity to query phrases.
 When the length difference between paragraphs is large, the shorter paragraphs will be given priority in the search results.

 `--worker=NUM, -j NUM`
-Number of worker processes. `0` is interpreted as number of CPU cores.
+Number of worker processes. `0` is interpreted as a number of CPU cores.
 This may speed up searches, especially when searching from documents that have not been indexed.

 ### Using the language-specific model